machinetranslate/machinetranslate.org/applications/content-drafting.md

 #### Workflow

-- Authors write paragraphs in their native language
+- Authors write paragraphs in their native language.
 - Authors edit the machine output for accuracy (conveying the message), terminology and consistency.

-This technique solves the basic difficulty of post-editing.
-The post-editor may not understand the source, but the original author knows exactly what they want to communicate.
+This technique omits the basic difficulty of post-editing: while the post-editor needs some effort to understand the source, the original author knows exactly what they want to communicate.

 <!-- example of drafting text in DeepL -->